avi-2-avi/avi-2-avi/README.md

 Things to know about me:

-* Specializing in Systems and Software Engineering
+* Specializing in MLOps and Deep Learning solutions
-* Have experience with Frontend, Backend and Cloud
+* Have experience with Software and Cloud Engineering

 ✨ Nice to meet y'all! ✨ ¡Un gusto en conocerlos! ✨ Ravi de vous rencontrer! ✨